apache/daffodil-vscode/README.md

   * Creates Files
     ```
     server/core/target/universal/daffodil-debugger-*.zip
-    daffodil-debugger-*.vsix
+    apache-daffodil-vscode-*.vsix
     ```

 ## Running Debug Server

-The debug server will automatically be ran by the extension unless `useExistingServer` is to set to `true` inside of `.vscode/launch.json`
+The debug server will automatically be run by the extension unless `useExistingServer` is to set to `true` inside of `.vscode/launch.json`

-If you wish to ran the debug server manually the scripts to do so are at the following locations:
+If you wish to run the debug server manually the scripts to do so are at the following locations:
 * Debugging through VS Code with or without VSIX:
   * Linux = `/home/USERNAME/.local/share/daffodil-dap`
   * Mac = `/Users/USERNAME/Library/Application\ Support/daffodil-dap`
   * Windows = `C:\\Users\\USERNAME\\AppData\\Roaming\\daffodil-dap`

 ## Installation